 Students are also responsible for paying all other fees (i.e. athletic, activity, transportation, health clinic, health insurance premiums, etc.).
 Students are also responsible for their own living expenses and books.
 2023-2024 Fee schedule

 Grievance Procedures, Resignation, or Termination

-Consult the Administrative Coordinator of the Graduate School for procedures to be followed in case of a grievance concerning an assistant.
-Should disciplinary action be taken, it is recommended that graduate assistants be given a verbal warning for the first incident; a written warning for the second; and finally - termination.
-Also, the Graduate School has developed a formal appeals procedure for academic and other matters that can be found in the Graduate Student Handbook and through the Graduate School web site.
+- Consult the administrative coordinator of the Graduate School for procedutes to be followed in case of a grievance concerning an assistant.
+Should disciplinary action be taken, it is recommended that Graduate Assistants be given a verbal warning for the first incident; A written warning for the second; and finally-Termination.
+Also, the Graduate School has developed a formal appeals procedure for academic and other matters that can be found in the GRADUATE STUDENT HANDBOOK and through the GRADUATE SCHOOL WEBSITE.

 Conflict Resolution Committee Supervisors of graduate assistants may utilize the CRC when mediation can be used to resolve conflict between a GA and supervisor, co-worker, or other parties at its onset.
 This is a service FOR FACULTY, STAFF, AND STUDENTS -- In 1994, the University System of Georgia Board of Regents' initiative and the Consortium on Negotiation and Conflict Resolution established a system-wide conflict resolution program as a way to:

 lead the development of ADR in higher education